All scenarios 6 min read

 12 months

-3 critical
+3 critical problems

 The situation

-Ahmad, 55, Malaysian, Singapore employment pass holder, daily commuter from JB
+55, Malaysian, Singapore employment pass holder, daily commuter from JB

 Ahmad works in Singapore but his family lives in Johor Bahru.
 He commutes daily.
 His assets are split: in Singapore, CPF (S$150,000), a bank account at OCBC (S$60,000), and company insurance (S$150,000).
 In Malaysia: a terrace house in JB (RM 550,000), EPF (RM 280,000), ASB (RM 45,000), Tabung Haji (RM 30,000), and a joint bank account with his wife (RM 40,000).